Skip to Content

 Beach in Sainte-Anne (photo: Teddy Charti)

-The lack of suitable transport and ridiculously high costs can make camping in the Caribbean pretty hard, but Sainte Anne is an exception.
+The lack of suitable transport and ridiculously high costs can make camping in the Caribbean hard, but Sainte Anne is an exception.

-Located in the southern part of Martinique, the Sainte Anne beach camp is a trendy spot for locals and the Europeans who come here cruising around the eastern Caribbean waters to relax and escape from the harsh climate back home.
+Located in the southern part of Martinique, the Sainte Anne beach camp is a trendy spot for locals and Europeans who come cruising around the eastern Caribbean waters to relax and escape from the harsh climate back home.

 Manali, India